wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

-Do not release the Register reference, unless after the loop in Process
+Do not release the Event Ref, unless after the loop in Process

 ---